 2. Look for Sharia compliant accounts if you need it

 As a muslim area, this point will be key.
 Paying overnight, or swap fees is considered to be interest and therefore against Sharia law.
-You should do everything you can to ensure the broker you choose provides for a fully compliant Islamic trading account.
+You should do everything you can to ensure the broker you choose provides for a fully compliant rollover-free trading account.

-If you want to know more about islamic accounts, which assets are halal, which ones are not, and more information about islamic trading, check out our post on the best swap-free brokers.
+If you want to know more about islamic accounts, which assets are halal, which ones are not, and more information about islamic trading, check out our post on the best swap-free trading brokers.

 3. Look for brokers that make your trading life easier